plmqaz-bot/wholeren/README.md

 authorization needs to change, aparently there are more than three layers  of "who owns who" --DONE

+setup debug enviroment and utest

+setup Lead, sales group, category restrictions for user change

+make choose service to be in contract view

 chagne one contract field, other service should also update --Sync subscribe and stuff, later